Find a Pen Testing Provider That Uses the MITRE ATT&CK Framework

 Finding a Penetration Tester Provider That Uses the MITRE ATT&CK Framework

-Penetration testing services play an important role in securing your enterprise network since they help you evaluate the security of your IT systems by simulating actual cyber-attacks.
-When conducting penetration testing, the provider deliberately tries to break into your systems, devices and data.
+Penetration testing services play an important role in securing your enterprise network since they help you evaluate the security of your IT systems by simulating actual cyberattacks.
+The provider deliberately tries to break into your systems, devices and data when conducting penetration testing.
 When choosing a penetration testing partner, we recommend selecting one that uses the MITRE ATT&CK framework.